Abernaughty/git-maber/memory-bank/progress.md

 ## Known Issues

 As we progress through the foundation phase, we've identified several implementation-specific issues:

+1. **Accessibility Issues in Components**:
+   - Challenge: Ensuring proper accessibility for interactive components
+   - Symptoms: ESLint warnings about missing ARIA roles and keyboard navigation
+   - Mitigation: Refactor components to use proper semantic elements and ARIA attributes
+   - Status: ✅ Resolved by updating the Card component to use a button element when interactive

 1. **TypeScript Configuration Issues**:
    - Challenge: String literals with apostrophes causing TypeScript errors